-Keeping in mind that quality means adherence to a standard, you can create work instructions for your people to follow.
+Keeping in mind that quality means adherence to a specification, you can create work instructions for your people to follow.
 These are most effective if they are simple and directed to a particular job.
 Work instructions are also useful as a reminder if you create them for processes you don’t do often.
 As an example, you could sew step by step samples of one of the zipper tutorials you don’t know well and store the set for future use.
 Even I make work instructions to remind myself of the steps involved in techniques I don’t do often.

 Today I’ll show you samples of a work instruction that is similar to one I made while at a customer’s plant.
 The customer was frustrated because their stitchers were not sewing boning strips to specification.
 In this case, the boning is sewn before the top and bottom of the corset is sewn so the boning needed to be 1/16th from the top and bottom seam line.
 The specification (ideal) was to center the pre-cut boning strip so it laid 1/16th short of the seam line at both top and bottom which allowed for the piece to be turned smoothly once those seams had been sewn.
 A work instruction was needed because boning strips were sewn crossing the seam line on one end and falling too short of it on the other and there seemed to be a lot of confusion as to where the boning was supposed to be.
 Below is a sample showing perfect execution (black bias tape is substituted for boning):